 - E-Learning resources and associated license access fees

 Additionally some courses require students to purchase or supply text books, kits, tools, uniforms and personal protection equipment.
 Some specific materials may be purchased through the GOTAFE Bookshop.
 A full list with associated costs will be provided to you at your course information session or during the pre-training review Interview.

 All students are required to pay an annual Student Services Fee (SSF) of $70.00.
 The Student Services Fee contributes to the provision of student engagement, learning and support services.
 SSF does not apply to short course participants.

 There are no training package entry requirements for this qualification.

 - Undertake a Pre-training Review to document previous work experience and qualifications and assess suitability for the course

 - Complete a Core Skills Profile for Adults (CSPA) test to ensure the required language, literacy and numeracy levels are met for the course

-- Applicants are over 17 years of age and have successfully completed Year 12 or equivalent.
+- are over 17 years of age and have successfully completed Year 12 or equivalent.

-- All applicants have physical stamina to safely handle a variety of animals, it is recommended that all successful applicants be immunised against tetanus and Q-fever.
+- have physical stamina to safely handle a variety of animals, it is recommended that all successful applicants be immunised against tetanus and Q-fever.

 Course Study Units